bcosta12/Static-IP-WiFi-Raspberry-Pi/README.md

-# Static-IP-WiFi-Raspberry-Pi
+Let's do it # Static-IP-WiFi-Raspberry-Pi

  This is tutorial explain how to set static IP on Raspberry Pi 3B.
 My objective is to save this knowledge and future users can find this solution here too.

 # Static Address

-Go to /etc/network/interfaces, shoud be like this on Raspbian:
+Go to /etc/network/interfaces, should be like this on Raspbian:

     #interfaces(5) file used by ifup(8) and ifdown(8)

     #Please note that this file is written to be used with dhcpcd
     #For static IP, consult /etc/dhcpcd.conf and 'man dhcpcd.conf'

     #Include files from /etc/network/interfaces.d:
     source-directory /etc/network/interfaces.d

     auto lo
     iface lo inet loopback

     iface eth0 inet manual

     allow-hotplug wlan0
     iface wlan0 inet manual
       wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

     allow-hotplug wlan1
     iface wlan1 inet manual
       wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf

 Change wlan0 config to static address: